Six events that shaped Nigerian Senate in 2024 - Businessday NG

-The Nigerian Senate led by Godswill Akpabio was at the center of a series of pivotal events in 2024 that shaped legislative direction and public perception.
-From key reforms to controversies and an unexpected tragedy, these events not only impacted national policy but also exposed the Senate’s internal dynamics and relationship with the executive.
+The Nigerian Senate led by Godswill Akpabio, was at the centre of a series of pivotal events in 2024 that shaped legislative direction and public perception.
+From key reforms to controversies and an unexpected tragedy, these events not only impacted national policies but also exposed the Senate’s internal dynamics and relationship with the executive.

 Here are six key events that shaped activities at the upper legislative chamber in 2024

-The proposed tax reform bills which President Bola Tinubu transmitted to the Senate in October have influenced the dynamics within the Nigerian Senate and highlighted regional disparities.
+The proposed tax reform bills, which President Bola Tinubu transmitted to the Senate in October, have influenced the dynamics within the Nigerian Senate, highlighting regional disparities.
 The bills aim to overhaul Nigeria’s tax system to enhance government revenue.
-A contentious aspect of these reforms is the proposed reallocation of Value Added Tax (VAT) revenue, which would allow states generating more VAT to receive a larger share while reducing allocations based on population.
-Northern leaders strongly oppose this, arguing that it fafavoursconomically prosperous southern states.
+A contentious aspect of these reforms is the proposed reallocation of the value added tax (VAT) revenue, which would allow states generating more VAT to receive larger shares.

+Northern leaders strongly oppose this, arguing that it favours economically prosperous southern states.

-This regional divide has been evident in the Senate with Northern lawmakers, including some from the ruling All Progressives Congress (APC) expressing strong opposition, leading to delays in the legislative process.
+This regional divide has been evident in the Senate with northern lawmakers, including some from ruling All Progressives Congress (APC), expressing strong opposition, leading to delays in the legislative process.

 Consequently, the Senate suspended legislative action on the tax reform bills to allow for more consultations and address the concerns raised by various stakeholders.
-This suspension, according to political analysts further exposed the complexities involved in achieving consensus on the fiscal reform.
+This suspension, according to political analysts, has further exposed the complexities involved in achieving consensus on the fiscal reform.

 Budget padding allegation and Ningi’s suspension

-Allegations of budget padding in the Senate dominated public discussion.
+Allegations of budget padding in the Senate dominated public discourse.
 Senator Abdul Ningi, representing Bauchi Central, accused the Senate of adding N3.7 trillion to the N25 trillion budget submitted by President Tinubu in November 2023, with untraceable projects.
-The controversy intensified after Ningi made these allegations in an interview with the BBC Hausa Service leading to his suspension.
+The controversy intensified after Ningi made these allegations in an interview with the BBC Hausa Service, leading to his suspension.

-This suspension shaped public perception of the Upper Chamber and exposed its internal conflicts with some members supporting Ningi’s call for transparency, while others viewed his actions as damaging to the institution’s reputation.
+This suspension shaped public perception of the Upper Chamber and exposed its internal conflicts.

 Replacement of National Anthem